 - Since 2003, the D.C.
 Circuit Judicial Conference has recognized those firms where at least 40% of the attorneys perform 50 or more pro bono hours during the previous year.
 Covington has achieved this so-called “40 at 50” benchmark each year.

-- Law360 designated Covington as a 2014 Pro Bono Firm of the Year, noting that the firm has worked on “some of the year's most pressing civil-rights litigation, including landmark challenges to New York City's stop-and-frisk policing and an Arizona county's targeting of Latino drivers under Sheriff Joe Arpaio.”
-Law360 previously named Covington as a Pro Bono Firm of the Year in 2010 and 2012, and 2013.
+Law360 designated Covington as a 2015 Pro Bono Firm of the Year, noting that the firm has successfully combatted racial profiling, helped to end indiscriminate and mass government detention of Central American asylum-seekers, and contributed significantly to criminal justice reform.
+Law360 previously named Covington as a Pro Bono Firm of the Year in 2010, 2012, 2013, and 2014.

 - Neighborhood Legal Services Program - Covington was presented with NLSP's inaugural Enduring Impact Award for longstanding commitment to legal services and NLSP as a pro bono and advocacy partner, donor of rotating associates for 45 years, and sponsor of the Howard Westwood fellowships (2014).